Skip to content

 This will make commands available in Telegram’s menu.

-TelegramRouter::onCommand('/transfer', function(CommandData $data) {
+TelegramRouter::onCommand(function(CommandData $data) {

 $params = $data->commandParams;